filip-svrcek-CN/cnu-jokes/README.md

 ##CNU Jokes

+React App that displays terrible Chuck Norris jokes from an open CN API.

-How to run the dev:
+_How to run the dev:_

-yarn install
+-yarn install
-yarn dev
+-yarn dev